HR: you can't be everywhere... but your AI Agent can!

 Configure responses and manage escalation to a human

-Its goal is not just to respond, but to respond well.
-A poorly formulated or incomplete response can frustrate employees as much as no response at all.
+Its goal isn’t just to respond, but to respond well.
+A poorly formulated or incomplete answer can frustrate employees just as much as no answer at all.

 Two possible scenarios:

-- The AI agent directly sends the response on Slack or Teams.
+• The AI agent directly sends the answer on Slack or Teams.

-Here are examples based on a fictional database I created.
+Here are examples from a fictional database I created.

-⚠️ The more complete and well-structured your knowledge base is, the more precise and relevant responses your AI agent will provide.
+⚠️ The more complete and well-structured your knowledge base is, the more precise and relevant answers your AI agent will provide.

 In my opinion, an HR AI agent can automate about 80% of common requests.
-But there will always be 20% of specific, unforeseen, or too complex cases to be handled without human intervention.
-A good escalation system therefore allows for efficient management of these exceptions not covered by AI.
+But there will always be 20% of specific, unexpected, or too complex cases to be handled without human intervention.
+A good escalation system therefore allows for efficiently managing these exceptions not covered by AI.

-Far from being a gimmick, a well-designed HR AI agent becomes a strategic lever for the company.
+Far from being a gadget, a well-designed HR AI agent becomes a strategic lever for the company.

 I see it as a facilitator that streamlines access to information and optimizes team time.

-AI in HR should not be perceived as cold and impersonal automation, but as an extension of the HR service, which improves the quality of the employee experience while giving HR teams back the time to focus on higher-value subjects.
+AI in HR shouldn’t be perceived as cold and impersonal automation, but as an extension of the HR service, which improves the quality of the employee experience while giving HR teams back the time to focus on higher-value topics.

 AI doesn’t replace HR.
 It gives them back their place 💪

-If you have any questions or want to know more, don’t hesitate to contact me.
+If you have questions or want to know more, don’t hesitate to contact me.